 Externally, I was the President of AEGIS, the Centre-based African Studies association in Europe between 2008 and 2015, As such, I have been intimately involved in the European African Studies scene.
 In 2014/15, I was a Fellow of the Stellenbosch Institute of Advanced Study (STIAS) working on a project on South African wine and global connectivity.
 Over 2015/16, I was privileged to be a Member of the Institute of Advanced Study (IAS) in Princeton, working on a comparison of borders and state-making in Ghana and Uganda.

-I am the holder of the most prestigious European Research Council Advanced Grant (€2.5 million over 5 years) for a multi-regional comparative project entitled African Governance and Space: Transport Corridors, Border Towns and Port Cities in Transition (AFRIGOS).
+I have been the holder of a European Research Council Advanced Grant (€2.5 million over 5 years) for a multi-regional comparative project entitled African Governance and Space: Transport Corridors, Border Towns and Port Cities in Transition (AFRIGOS).
 The project began in January 2016 and ends in June 2022, following a COVID extension.
 See http://www.cas.ed.ac.uk/research/grants_and_projects/afrigos

 I am also the PI for a collaborative project funded by the British Academy, on Border Festivals, Dvided Communities and Practical Governance in West Africa.
 This is a collaboration with colleagues in Edinburgh (Jose-Maria Muñoz), the University of Ghana (Samuel Ntewusu Aniegye and Edem Adotey), l'Université de Lomé (Kokou Azamede), the University of Cagliari (Isabella Soi) and George Washington University (Elaine Peña).

 - Postgraduate: Consumption in Africa: History, Personhood and Identity